jlewis92/DevToArticleRepo/markdown/resumeChallenge.md

 ## What's the challenge?

 Put simply, it's a series of 16 steps to build and host a static website in your cloud of choice, then pull some data in from a database.
 You also need set up a fully automated deployment of both the backend and frontend using infrastructure as code.
-Once you've done all this, you then need to post a writeup about it somewhere online with tips and tricks and your experiences of doing the challenge.
+Once you've done all this, you then need to post a write-up about it somewhere online with tips and tricks and your experiences of doing the challenge.
 Additionally, there's a discord you can use if you have questions, but I intentionally avoided this as I wanted to see if I could do this on my own.
 If you're thinking of doing the challenge, it might be best to stop here if you want to avoid some spoilers, otherwise let's go through it!

 ## Final outcome